 What to Expect During the Setup Process

-There are several steps to begin onboarding data:
+There are several steps to prior to onboarding data with MediaMath:

-- Upon successful file delivery and API requests, confirmed by the partnerships team, access to MediaMath customer accounts is finalized.
+Upon confirmation of successful test file delivery and API requests, by the partnerships team, access to deliver data on behalf of MediaMath customer accounts will be granted.

 - Describe your data: